Milo Talbot (British Army officer): Afghanistan

 Talbot attended the Royal Military Academy, Woolwich, as a gentleman cadet and on 29 October 1873 was appointed to the temporary rank of lieutenant in the Royal Engineers.
 He gained that rank permanently in August 1876.
-Talbot served in the Second Anglo-Afghan War (1878-1880) on the staff of Major-General Sir Frederick Roberts, and was mentioned in dispatches by him after the Battle of Kandahar.
+Talbot served in the Second Anglo-Afghan War (1878–1880) on the staff of Major-General Sir Frederick Roberts, and was mentioned in dispatches by him after the Battle of Kandahar.
 Talbot joined the Afghan Boundary Commission as a surveyor in 1884.
 He was promoted to the rank of captain in January 1885 and to the brevet rank of major in February 1887, in recognition of his service with the commission.

+The Staff College, Camberley, class in 1890.
+Stood in the third row, fifth from the left, is Lieutenant Colonel M. G. Talbot.

 Talbot was commended for his diligent surveying work in cold conditions over rough terrain.
 It was also noted that, despite being of the noblest blood of any of the surveyors, he did not rely on his aristocratic rank and, when one of his colleagues fell ill in the field, he tended to him as a nurse.
 Talbot's work included a survey of the Buddhas of Bamiyan in the Emirate of Afghanistan.
 He donated a rare 10th-century Afghan dirham to the British Museum.